 Support for this program comes from a grant from the State Department's Bureau for Educational and Cultural Affairs (State/ECA) through the Council of American Overseas Research Centers (CAORC).

 At this time, TARII does not publicize the names of our Iraqi Fellows for security reasons.
-We do, however, award fellowships to Iraqi scholars every year and we look forwarding to continuing to support their research.
-Please remember, the Iraqi fellowship applications are due by April 30.
-You can find more information here and may direct any questions to Lucine Taminian (TaminianL@tarii.org).
+We do, however, award fellowships to Iraqi scholars every year and we look forwarding to continuing to support the research.
+We awarded three Iraqi Fellowships for 2019 conducting research in: geoarchaeology, linguistics and gender, and social psychology.